 If you’re thinking of visiting Japan for the first time and are overwhelmed with planning, definitely check out our Tokyo Disney Resort Planning Guide.
 It covers much more than the parks, from getting there to WiFi to currency and much, much more.
 For more photos and an idea of what we did day-by-day during our first visit, read our Tokyo Disney Resort Trip Report.

 Have you dined at Tomorrowland Terrace?
 What did you think of it?
 Did you find it to be this awful, or did you enjoy it?
-If you have any questions or thoughts to share, please post them in the comments.
-We love hearing from readers!
+Do you agree or disagree with our harsh words when it comes to these burgers?
+Any questions we can help you answer?
+Hearing your feedback—even when you disagree with us—is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!